When a Relationship Becomes Sexless: Navigating Intimacy Beyond the Bedroom

 Clinically, a sexless relationship is defined as a romantic partnership where sexual intimacy occurs less than 10 times a year.

 Please keep in mind this measure is subjective; what one couple considers "low-sex" might be perfectly fulfilling for another.
 A sexless relationship is not always a sign of a bad relationship.
-In fact, it's a dynamic that can arise from a number of factors common in mid-life and long-term partnerships, including:
+In fact, it's a dynamic that can arise from a number of factors common in long-term romantic relationships, including:

-• Life Stages and Stress: The demands of raising a family, navigating a stressful career peak, or managing financial pressures can leave little energy for sex.
+• Life Stages and Stress: The demands of raising a family, navigating a stressful career, or managing financial pressures can leave little energy for sex.

 • Health and Wellness: Chronic illness, physical pain, medication side effects, or mental health challenges like depression and anxiety can significantly impact libido.

 • Emotional Disconnect: Unresolved conflicts, long-held resentment, or a general feeling of growing apart can create a barrier to physical intimacy.
-When you feel more like roommates than partners, sex often becomes the first thing to go.
+When you feel more like roommates than partners; sex can feel like a chore.

 • Mismatched Desires: One partner may have a lower sex drive than the other.
-This isn't a flaw—it's a reality that many couples face and can be a source of frustration and hurt if not addressed.
+This isn't a flaw—it's a reality that many couples face and can be a source of frustration and hurt.
+Especially when the low desire discrepancy is not addressed with each other.

-• Past Trauma: Previous experiences with sexual or emotional trauma can make a person hesitant or fearful of intimacy.
+• Past Trauma: History of experiencing sexual or emotional trauma, leading to a fear of intimacy.

 Rebuilding intimacy takes time, patience, and a willingness from both partners to be vulnerable.